The Plancius Foundation

 In 1983, the Plancius Foundation used the ship for a polar expedition cruise to the Svalbard archipelago and they started to return here every year for an extended cruise with their Plancius.
 In 1996 however, the company faced severe funding difficulties and had to sell the ship.
 And so an end came to the first cruise operator in the world that had yearly sailed for Spitsbergen.

-Oceanwide Expeditions was formed to continue the legacy of the Plancius Foundation in that same year, 1996, and they bought the former Dutch naval vessel HrMs Tydeman.
+Oceanwide Expeditions was formed in 1993 for small-ship cruising to the islands of Spitsbergen (Svalbard) with a small former fishingvessel, the Rembrandt van Rijn.
+This ship was chartered from a company from Groningen, the Stichting Werkgelegenheids Projecten (Foundation for Employment Projects).
+To continue the legacy of the Plancius Foundation, in 2004 they bought the former Dutch naval vessel HrMs Tydeman.
 This ship had been an oceanographic researchvessel for the navy and was rebuilt into a small expeditionship also recieving the name of Plancius.
 Although they continued the work of the Plancius Foundation, Oceanwide Expeditions also started to explore other territories of the map, as they also sail for the Antarctic next to the Arctic and are thus not limited to the Svalbard archipelago although this still is a favorite tourist destination.
 The company is based in the Dutch port of Vlissingen, once the town where many of the Dutch ocean greyhounds were built, especially for the services to the Dutch Indies, now Indonesia.

 Also in 2011 they bought a former Russian passenger and supplyvessel and named her Ortelius, after the Dutch cartographer Abraham Ortelius (1527-1598) who was the inventor of the modern atlas.
 This ship was even fitted with two helicopters and a helipad.